Michigan Technological University

 Public university in Houghton, Michigan, U.S.

 Michigan Technological University (Michigan Tech, MTU, or simply Tech) is a public research university in Houghton, Michigan, United States.
 It was founded in 1885 as the Michigan Mining School, the first post-secondary institution in the Upper Peninsula of Michigan.

 The university comprises five colleges and schools: the College of Engineering, the College of Computing, the College of Sciences and Arts, the College of Business, and the College of Forest Resources and Environmental Science.
 They offer more than 140 degree programs to nearly 7,000 graduate and undergraduate students.
 Its main campus sits on 925 acre on a bluff overlooking Portage Lake.
 The campus consists of 36 buildings, the first of which was built in 1908.

 Michigan Tech's athletic teams are nicknamed the Huskies and compete primarily in the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).
 The men's hockey team competes in Division I as a member of the Central Collegiate Hockey Association (CCHA), and has won three national championships.
-The women's basketball team was national runners-up in 2011.
+The women's basketball team was national runner-up in 2011.

-Michigan Tech is classified as "Research 1" by the Carnegie Classification, the highest classification for research activity.
+Michigan Tech is classified as a "Research 1" institution by the Carnegie Classification, the highest classification for research activity.